Alma Mater: Ohio Wesleyan, ’84

 In 2009, permanent seats in the outfield pushed Hawkins Field seating capacity to double the amount when Corbin arrived in 2003.
 These upgrades reinforced the excitement and commitment made to the baseball program due to the successes Corbin achieved.
 In the latest facility improvement the playing surface at Hawkins Field was replaced during the summer of 2012 with a synthetic surface.
 The timing of the change to turf was perfect as the Commodores played multiple games in bad weather during the 2013 season.

-Corbin, along with his coaching staff, are a tireless group that saw their recruiting efforts pay in 2005, 2011 and 2012 as their recruiting class was labeled the nation’s best by Baseball America.
+Corbin, along with his coaching staff’s recruiting efforts paid off in 2005, 2011 and 2012 as each recruiting class was labeled the nation’s best by Baseball America.

 Before Corbin was hired as the 21st coach in program history, Vanderbilt had not earned a spot in the conference tournament in a decade but made the post-season tournament in 2004.
 During the 2004 regular season, Vanderbilt swept a series against Mississippi State for the first time.
 It was one of three conference whitewashes and one of five series wins in all.
 His efforts earned him the 2004 Vanderbilt Coach of the Year award and a nomination for the Nashville Sports Council’s Sports Person of the Year.
 Plus, a school-record five players were named to the SEC All-Tournament team, five players were drafted on the first day and seven Vanderbilt players in all were chosen in the Major League Baseball Draft, topped by No. 6 overall pick, Jeremy Sowers.